benplum/ACF-Auto-Blocks/README.md

 # ACF Auto Blocks

-Auto-register ACF field groups as blocks in the new editor (Gutenberg).
+Auto-register ACF field groups as blocks in the block editor.

-Requires ACF Pro 5.8-beta3 or later.
-[Read more about ACF Blocks for Gutenberg](https://www.advancedcustomfields.com/blog/acf-5-8-introducing-acf-blocks-for-gutenberg/).

 ## Rendering Blocks